loda-lang/loda-programs/programs/README.md

 * [A239449](oeis/A239449.asm): 7*n^2 - 5*n + 1.
 * [A239492](oeis/A239492.asm): The fifth bicycle lock sequence: a(n) is the maximum value of min{x*y, (5-x)*(n-y)} over 0 <= x <= 5, 0 <= y <= n for integers x, y.
 * [A239568](oeis/A239568.asm): Number of ways to place 2 points on a triangular grid of side n so that they are not adjacent.
+* [A239632](oeis/A239632.asm): Number of parts in all palindromic compositions of n.
 * [A239745](oeis/A239745.asm): a(n) = (3*2^(n+2) + n*(n+5))/2 - 6.
 * [A239767](oeis/A239767.asm): Degrees of polynomial on the fermionic side of the finite generalization of identity 46 from Slater's List.
 * [A240001](oeis/A240001.asm): Number of 2 X n 0..3 arrays with no element equal to one plus the sum of elements to its left or two plus the sum of the elements above it or one plus the sum of the elements diagonally to its northwest, modulo 4.